gustavo-roganti/about-me/readme.md

 ### 👨‍💻 Bio

 👨‍💻 I am a full stack web developer, I like solving problems and building things.
+Have a look at my [resume](curriculum-vitae.md).
-I like tinkering with systems and learning new skills.
+🛠️ I like tinkering with systems and learning new skills.
-📜 Have a look at my [resume](curriculum-vitae.md).
+🌎 I am a digital nomad, currently stationed in Brazil.

 👨‍🔬 I worked as a Full Stack Web Developer, using PHP and JavaScript.
 I also did a few UX designs and I worked in a development support team, analysing issues and solving bugs.